matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 ### Signature validation

 Firstly, we need to implement the signature validation process.
 Since we are building a two-account multisig, let's pass its owners' addresses in the constructor.
-In this tutorial, we use the OpenZeppelin's `ECDSA` library for signature validation.
+In this tutorial, we use OpenZeppelin's `ECDSA` library for signature validation.

 Add the following import: